 As the plan is made active, you’ll also need to keep records to track employee and employer contributions, earnings and losses, expenses, distributions, and investments.

 Finally, you’ll need to manage employee enrollment by informing employees of the plan and its details and onboarding eligible participants.

-The most common deterrent that keeps Seattle small businesses from setting up 401(k)s are costs.
-The good news is that, today, 401(k)s really aren’t cost-prohibitive – I can set up a plan for a small business with 10 employees that is lower cost and higher performing than my 401(k) was 15 years ago at a Fortune 500 company.
+The most common deterrent that keeps Seattle small business owners from setting up a 401(k) plan is the cost.
+The good news is that, today, 401(k) plans really aren’t cost-prohibitive – I can set up a plan for a small business with 10 employees that is lower cost and higher performing than my 401(k) was 15 years ago at a Fortune 500 company.

 That said, there are some costs.
 Typically, these can include: